Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

-Executive chairs come with premium quality materials like genuine leather.
-This chair is made of padded seats and back, and usually comes with an armrest.
-Although it is not as adjustable as other types of ergonomic chairs, an executive chair is usually tall and bulkier than the other varieties.
+Executive chairs come with premium-quality materials like genuine leather.
+This chair is made of padded seats and backs and usually comes with an armrest.
+Although it is not as adjustable as other types of ergonomic chairs, an executive chair is usually taller and bulkier than the other varieties.
 This gives you more room to move and recline your back.

 Leather office chair

-Fabric material is one of your cost-effective go-to when choosing a chair.
+Fabric material is one of your go-tos for cost-effectiveness when choosing a chair.
 A fabric chair is highly versatile and can come in different colors and styles.
-However, fabric can be easily stained and can reduce its color when exposed to direct sunlight.
-If you are considering a fabric chair, be sure to keep it away from the direct sunlight and take proper care while using it.
-That means, no drinking coffee using an unsealed container in your workstation.
+However, fabric can be easily stained and can lose its color when exposed to direct sunlight.
+If you are considering a fabric chair, be sure to keep it away from direct sunlight and take proper care while using it.
+That means, no drinking coffee from an unsealed container at your workstation.

 3. Storage Unit

-To make the most out of your home office space, it is a must to declutter and organise your office files, tools, and miscellaneous in a secured place.
+To make the most out of your home office space, it is a must to declutter and organise your office files, tools, and miscellaneous items in a secure place.

-Place your filing cabinet or chest of drawers on the corner beside your computer table for easy access.
-A mobile pedestal can also be utilised to keep files and office items like pens, tapes, staple wires and paper clips in place.
+Place your filing cabinet or chest of drawers in the corner beside your computer table for easy access.
+A mobile pedestal can also be utilised to keep files and office items like pens, tape, staple wires, and paper clips in place.
 Simply tuck in your pedestal under your table to optimise your space.
-If you require more storage, choose taller cabinets to save you floor area and still give you the ideal storage space.
+If you require more storage, choose taller cabinets to save floor space while still giving you the ideal storage space.

 4. A display unit

 Aesthetic appeal is important but not often prioritised when setting up a home office.
 In addition to space-saving and comfort, the beauty of your home office also adds to the factors that keep you inspired to work.